siderisng/vue2-boilerplate-sass-tailwind-global-style/README.md

 1. clone the repository
 2. `npm install`
 3. change the name in package.json
+4. change the remote repo url to your new repo

 ### Compiles and hot-reloads for development
 ```